 The positive results did not take long to appear.
 When the patients breathed slower and took smaller breaths, the rapid improvement in their health validated Professor Buteyko’s own experience.

-The Buteyko Method is spread
+The Buteyko Method is spread around the world

 After his discovery Professor Buteyko used the remaining 50 years of his life to help people improve their breathing.
 Buteyko conducted research on tens of thousands of patients with a variety of health problems.
 His research confirmed the link between poor breathing habits and poor health.
 Buteyko developed an easy test to assess ones breathing.